-What you do when you go caving?
+What do you do when you go caving?

 So it all comes down to this.
 What can you expect when you go caving?
 Well, at the end of the day, doing is better than reading but it certainly helps to know certain techniques you’ll practice, under the supervision of an instructor, of course.
 Essentially, there are two types of caving:

 Contrary to what you’re thinking, horizontal caving doesn’t necessarily mean that the passage in the cave is horizontal.
 It is the most elementary form of caving perfect for beginners.
-Some helpful techniques while you’re squeezing your way through a tight spot could be scrambling, chimneying traversing, hand line, belaying, body belaying or self belaying.
+Some helpful techniques, while you’re squeezing your way through a tight spot, could be scrambling, chimneying traversing, hand line, belaying, body belaying, or self-belaying.

 Horizontal caving techniques like the ones mentioned above may seem difficult to grasp but can be put into practice, easily.